mouse-reeve/kyranides/03_book_1.md

 and Itchings, and all other Womens Diseases in the_ Matrix.
 And it is put into Medicines for the Kidneys.
-And it is good for _Cheironia,
-i. e._ the King's Evil.
+And it is good for _Cheironia, i.e._ the King's Evil.
 The Eyes of a Quail, with the Root of the Herb hung about one diminish a Quotidian and Quartan cold Fire in the wain of the Moon. _For Illusion;_ Dissolve